India floods: Thousands still stranded in Uttarakhand

 This year's early monsoon rains in the Uttarakhand region are believed to be the heaviest in 80 years.
 Swollen rivers have swept away entire villages in the state, where there were many travellers in what is peak tourist season.

-Officials say the toll could rise as more bodies are found in remote areas.'Bring out the truth'
+Officials say the toll could rise as more bodies are found in remote areas.